- Image 01

 - Image 06

 Songbirds in Asia are threatened with extinction due to excessive and strongly cultural rooted consumption of wild songbirds for trade, songbird competitions, pets, export, traditional medicine and food.
-The EAZA Silent Forest Working Group aims to save a growing number of songbirds by increasing knowledge, awareness and commitment to do action within and beyond the zoo community.
+The EAZA Silent Forest Group aims to save a growing number of songbirds by increasing knowledge, awareness and commitment to do action within and beyond the zoo community.

 Silent Forest was the first EAZA conservation campaign focused primarily on birds, particularly songbirds of Southeast Asia.
 Songbirds have become the subject of an excessive and strong culturally rooted consumption for trade, singing competitions, pet trade, export traditional medicine and food.
+The Campaign ran from 2017-2019

 What we do now

 How you can help

 Everyone knows about songbirds.
 But what can you do to actually help songbirds to survive?
 There are numerous ways and endless possibilities learn more and become involved here on our website.